Argentina: 2025 Business Aviation Destination Guide

 Universal Aviation Argentina has offices at SAEZ and SABE in Buenos Aires.

-• Buenos Aires – Ezeiza (SAEZ) – is an international airport open 24/7 with no restrictions.
-It is located 35 km southwest of the city with an approximate drive time to downtown of 40-45 minutes.
+- Buenos Aires – Ezeiza (SAEZ) – An international airport open 24/7 with no restrictions.
+Located 35 km southwest of downtown, with an approximate 40-45 minute drive time.

-• San Fernando (SADF) – is an international airport open 24/7 but only for aircraft with MTOW less than 30 tons.
-It is located 21 km north of the city with an approximate drive time to downtown of 25 minutes.
+- San Fernando (SADF) – An international airport open 24/7 for aircraft with MTOW less than 30 tons.
+It is 21 km north of the city with a 25-minute drive time.

-• El Palomar (SADP) – is an international airport with Spanish-only ATC with parking available on request.
-The airport is located 32 km west of Buenos Aires with an approximate drive time to downtown of 40-45 minutes.
+- El Palomar (SADP) – An international airport with Spanish-only ATC.
+Parking is available on request, 32 km west of downtown with a 40-45 minute drive time.

 Universal Aviation Argentina can support you at any of these airports.